-The judicial system Portuguese has a civil jurisdiction, with judicial courts, which judge civil and criminal matters, and the administrative jurisdiction, where the administrative and tax courts, are included.
-In both, the courts are organized in three degrees.
+The Portuguese judicial system includes judicial courts, which judge civil and criminal matters, and administrative and tax courts.
+The courts are organized in three degrees.

-The constitutionality of the laws is judged by the Constitutional Court, which is assigned the function of judging the conformity of the laws or the interpretation of the rules contained in these with the Constitution of the Portuguese Republic.
+The constitutionality of the laws is judged by the Constitutional Court, which is assigned the function of judging the conformity of the laws or their interpretation with the Portuguese Constitution.

-The use of arbitration as a means of resolving disputes is admitted in Portuguese law in civil and commercial matters as well as in tax matters, provided that the dispute does not belong to the exclusive jurisdiction of the judicial courts and is a right of an asset nature.
+Arbitration is recognized in Portuguese law as a means of resolving disputes in civil, commercial and tax matters, provided that the dispute does not belong to the exclusive jurisdiction of the judicial courts and is a right of an asset nature

-As for civil jurisdiction, the Supreme Court of Justice is the supreme court and has national jurisdiction.
+The Supreme Court of Justice is the supreme court and has national jurisdiction over civil, criminal, commercial and labour disputes.
 The Supreme Court of Justice decides the appeals of the lower courts, knowing only matters of law.

-The Courts of Appeal are the courts of second degree of civil jurisdiction whose jurisdiction extends to several districts.
-It is essentially up to these courts to know the appeals of the decisions of the lower courts.
+The Courts of Appeal are second-degree civil courts whose jurisdiction extends to several districts.
+Appeal Courts rule on appeals of the decisions of the courts of first degree.

-The courts of first degree decide civil, criminal, commercial and labor actions.
+The courts of first degree decide civil, criminal, commercial and labour actions.

-There are 23 courts of first degree in the national territory, which unfold in judgments of generic jurisdiction and specialized jurisdiction (civil center, civil place, criminal center, criminal place, place of small crime, criminal instruction, family and minors, work, trade and execution), depending on the matter and the value of the action.
+There are 23 courts of first degree in the national territory, which unfold in judgments of generic jurisdiction and specialized jurisdiction (civil centre, civil place, criminal centre, criminal place, place of small crime, criminal instruction, family and minors, work, trade and execution), depending on the matter and the value of the action.

 Courts may also, following a request of an interested party or on their own accord: